TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType 68

-Like this, regardless of gloss, TacType’s white is clearly warmer compared to Cerakey.
+Regardless of the finish, TacType’s white is clearly a “warmer” tone compared to Cerakey.

 クーポンコード「GREENKEYS」を使用すると$59.00以上の注文で$5.00オフ

-Now, let’s look at photos of the TacType Ceramic keycaps.
+Now, let’s look at some actual photos of the TacType Ceramic keycaps.

 TacType 56

-Contents: Base Kit (2 cases), keycap puller, keycap puller for matte keycaps, spacebar springs (2), and an instruction manual.
+Contents include the Base Kit (2 cases), a keycap puller, a specialized puller for matte keycaps, spacebar springs (set of 2), and a manual.

 TacType 55

-The quick manual explains how to use the spacebar springs and the matte-type keycap puller.
+The simple manual explains how to use the spacebar springs and the matte keycap puller.

 TacType 33